kivy/kivy/doc/sources/installation/installation.rst

 Stable Version
 --------------

-The latest stable version can be found on the Kivy's website at http://kivy.org/#downloads Please refer to the installation instructions for your specific platform:
+The latest stable version can be found on Kivy's website at http://kivy.org/#downloads Please refer to the installation instructions for your specific platform:

 .. toctree::
-    :maxdepth: 1
+    :maxdepth: 2

     installation-windows
     installation-macosx
     installation-ubuntu
     installation-android

 Development Version
 -------------------